 Activities in Smoky Mountain National Park

 There are over 800 miles of hiking trails to explore in the Smokies.
 Easy trails, like the 2.6-mile route to Laurel Falls or the 1.6-mile hike to Indian Creek Falls, are perfect for families.
 More strenuous jaunts, including the 8-mile trek to Ramsey Cascades welcome visitors ready for a serious day hike.
 And for those who want a taste of the Appalachian Trail, nearly 72 miles of it slice across the middle of the park and include the summit of Clingmans Dome.
 Ranger-led excursions leave from all of the park’s visitor centers during spring, summer, and fall, and offer the opportunity to delve further into topics of biology, ecology, and history within the park.
-For more, read our Hiking & Camping Guide to the Smokies.
+For more, read our Hiking and Camping Guide to the Smokies.

 Nearly 400 miles of road carry travelers through winding river valleys, over windy mountain passes and past grassy meadows flecked with historic homesteads.
 Head to Cades Cove Loop Road for wildlife, flowers and history; Newfound Gap for hazy mountain views from Clingmans Dome; and Roaring Fork for waterfalls and old-growth forests.
 Embark early or visit during shoulder seasons to avoid slow drives on crowded roads.